a-rich/DJ-Tools/docs/how_to_guides/combiner_playlists.md

     Jungle | Dark | {playlist: New Years 1999} | {label: Dispatch}

-Now we want to throw in a few more tracks using the other supported string selectors.
+Now let's say we want to create a playlist using the other supported string selectors.
 We're also going to demonstrate the set difference operator `~` which will remove matching tracks from the resulting playlist.
 This subset of tracks will _all have_ the following properties:

-- have come from the artist "Eprom"
+- have at least one of the artists as "Eprom"
 - and have been added to the collection after 2010
 - and have the words "absolute banger" in the comments
 - and not have a major musical key (using [Camelot notation](https://mixedinkey.com/harmonic-mixing-guide/))